 Emotional trauma causes long lasting changes in the prefrontal cortex.
 This region of the brain regulates negative emotions.
 Trauma reduces function of this part of the brain.
-So when something happens your brain is not able to respond in a healthy way.
+So when something challenging happens your brain is not able to respond in a healthy way.
 This is why we exhibit fear, anxiety, and stress even with stimuli that is only remotely connected to our past experiences.

 In the amygdala something different happens.
 Rather than shrinking in size it shows increased activity after trauma.
 Sights, words, sounds, and smells related to our traumatic encounters may cause anxiety, panic, and extreme stress reactions.